Home

 Large soap spots will soak into the backer and the burn won't be as even.

-I only use soap on graphics about 5" x 7" or larger.
+I only use soap on graphics 5" x 7" or larger.

 Most graphics will engrave fine without it.
 If your graphic has a lot of burn